 Nizwa Souq

-Dating back over 400 years, the souq has been a hub of trade and commerce, preserving the essence of Omani heritage and culture.
-Visitors can wander through its narrow alleys filled with stalls selling an array of goods, including colorful textiles, aromatic spices, beautiful pottery, and silver jewelry, making it an ideal place to pick up unique souvenirs.
+Just a short walk from the fort lies the Nizwa Souq, one of Oman’s oldest markets.
+Dating back more than 400 years, the souq has long been a center of trade and craftsmanship, preserving Omani culture.
+Visitors can wander through its narrow alleyways lined with stalls selling textiles, pottery, silver jewelry, and spices.

 Wahiba Sands – A Desert Dreamland